 1) Data Validation

-Data validation is used to control what you can enter in particular cells.
+Data validation in excel is used to control what you can enter in particular cells.
 It is also used to detect any errors in the data and help you make any necessary corrections.
 You can include numerical limits that will ensure that you do not enter incorrect numbers or even ensure that a particular date falls within a defined time period.

 Data validation is a valuable tool to control user input into the spreadsheet.
 Data validation is frequently used to format numbers, implement custom rules, and convert cells into drop-down lists.
 You can employ data validation for functions like: